top of page

 Lam Tee Chew

-While residing overseas, he diligently taught himself English and served as a Justice of the Peace for the Chinese community under British rule for ten years.
-He appreciated and collected a splendid array of Ming Dynasty paintings, porcelain and antiques, some of which he gifted to the family of the White Raj or King of Sarawak in the 1920's.
-His villas and gardens in Kuching and Singapore were splendid and elegant--the living room in the famous Dai Fong Yuen mansion a place where more than 100 couples could dance.
+While residing overseas, Lam Tee Chew joined with other prominent Chinese to build a girls school, expand trade, support the growth of other businesses, and raise funds for the war effort.
+He acted as a liaison with the government for the Chinese business community and served as Justice of the Peace for a decade.
+Lam Tee Chew appreciated art and collected a splendid array of Ming Dynasty furniture, paintings, porcelain and antiques, some of which he gifted to the family of the White Raj (King) of Sarawak in the 1920's.
+His villas and gardens in Malaysia and Singapore were renown--the living room in the famous Dai Fong Yuan mansion a place where more than 100 couples could dance.

 Lam Tee Chew's crowning business achievement was the founding of Kwong Lee Bank.
-This pioneering institution, the oldest local financial institution in Malaysia, is credited with laying the foundation for the modern banking industry in Singapore and Malaysia.
-Initially the bank focused on facilitating remittances from overseas Chinese to their families in Guangdong Province.
+This pioneering institution--the oldest local financial institution in Malaysia (originating in 1905)--is credited with laying a foundation for the modern banking industry in Singapore and Malaysia.
 Its conservative operational policies and strong cash reserves proved instrumental in its resilience, enabling it to navigate the challenges of two World Wars, the Great Depression, and economic recessions.

-Lam Tee Chew was forced to sign over the bank to the Japanese when the Allied forces in Singapore capitulated to Japan in 1942.
-Tragically, he passed away as a result of a bombing raid in 1944.
+Japanese forces confiscated the bank when the Allied forces in Singapore and Kuching capitulated to Japan in 1942.
+Tragically, Lam Tee Chew passed away as a result of a bombing raid in 1944.
 The bank was returned to the family after Japan’s surrender in 1945.
 The war and its aftermath led to dispersal of the large extended family of both Lam Tee Chew and his younger brother, Lam Song Kee, to the U.S., Canada, the U.K., Australia, Singapore, and Malaysia.

-In later years, descendants sold their shares.
-Today the bank is known as Hong Leong Group, a conglomerate and one of the Asia’s largest financial institutions, with a presence in Southeast Asia, Greater China, Europe and Oceania, still claiming its beginning in 1905 with Kwong Lee Bank.
+In later years, the bank continued to expand, but political circumstances led to its sale.
+Today the bank has become a part of Hong Leong Group, a conglomerate and one of the Asia’s largest financial institutions, with a presence in Southeast Asia, Greater China, Europe and Oceania, still claiming its beginning in 1905 with Kwong Lee Mortgage and Remittance Company.

 "I see the vast cultural exchange that has taken place between the U.S. and China and strongly believe in the importance of continuing the people-to-people exchange that has so profoundly contributed to both countries."